-Evaluation process is composed of three key stages.
-These stages are desk review, pre-evaluation and final evaluation.
+Evaluation process is composed of 5 key stages.
+These stages are first stage of desk review, business idea evaluation stage, second stage of desk review, middle stage evaluation and interviews with investment committee.

 5.1.
 Desk Review

 After submission deadline, all proposals will undergo a desk review.
 Each proposal will first of all be checked against eligibility compliance.